 Still want more?

-An Annual Artisan Cheese Festival is held in Petaluma each March; visit the festival website for details on the next event.
+An annual Artisan Cheese Festival is held in Sonoma County each March; visit the festival website for details on the next event.

 Q: How many goats does it take to make a pound of goat cheese?

 A: Two can easily get it done in 24 hours.
 Larger goats like French Alpines produce an average of nine pounds of milk per day (8.6 pounds = 1 gallon), and it takes about 10 pounds of milk to make one pound of cheese.

 Q: What are those little things hanging down from under the goats' necks?